ucdavis-ice/UrbanFootprintCurriculum/installation.rst

 Exit by using Ctrl+x, and then typing Y when asked to save the file.

-Your user name is your name, and default password is <username>@uf
+Your user name is your name, and default password is <firstname>@uf

 Step 7: Check the services
 __________________________